-Similar measurements have been performed without the Rydberg laser to investigate the effect on the \hs--state.
+We performed similar measurements without the Rydberg laser to investigate the effect on the \hs--state.
+This means we locked the lowest transition, scanned the \tranGreen{} transition and read out electronically.
+Note, that the applied field of about \SI{11.9}{\volt\per\cm} is not enough to produce a visible Stark splitting.
+Hence, the evaluation focused on a single peak, but was done in the same way as for the Rydberg transition otherwise.
 While a broadening and shift could be observed, its contribution is negligible.
-We show this in an added black line to \FigRef{fig:matrix}, where we scaled a linear fit to these measurements by the wavevector mismatch as was done in equation (4) in \cite{Kuebler2018}:
+We show this in an added solid line to \FigRef{fig:matrix}, where we scaled a linear fit to these measurements by the wavevector mismatch as was done in equation (4) in \cite{Kuebler2018}:

 The resulting scaled functions are

 While we do not have to consider this contribution for the overall behavior, the contribution by the intermediate transition \tranGreen~partly explains the necessity of using a Voigt function for fitting rather than a Lorentzian.
 Further inhomogeneities might arise from the already introduced available degrees of freedom in a molecule.